Business operations and Brexit

 Intellectual Property - Brexit may also affect your Intellectual Property rights.
 This section provides information on what you need to do to protect your IP.

-However, EU citizens who want to remain in the UK beyond the implementation period will need to apply to for settled status.
+However, EU citizens who want to remain in the UK beyond the implementation period will need to apply to for a new UK immigration status under the EU Settlement Scheme.
+You can read more about the scheme here.

 Companies are advised to consider: